 16) Adding your hobbies and your interests will give the company a better idea if you will fit into their culture.
 Make sure you add volunteer work and any hobbies related to your field of work.

-17) Find the name of the HR manager or hiring manager by calling the company- use it in a personalized email and in your cover letter.
+17) Find the name of the HR manager or hiring manager by calling the company- use it in a personalized email and cover letter.